c3lang/c3docs-old/docs/functions.md

 }
 ```

-## Type functions
+## Member functions

-Type functions look exactly like functions, but are prefixed with the struct, union or enum name:
+Member functions look exactly like functions, but are prefixed with the struct, union or enum name:

 ```
 type Point struct